reybxx/sose21-library/README.md

 # libraryDB
-DB sys for books 'n' libraries
+DB system for searching books and libraries